16-18 Guaranteed Bursary

 If you are 20+ and your household income is under £25000 you can apply for childcare support through the Discretionary Support fund or Loans Bursary fund as detailed above.
 To be eligible for support your childcare must be with an OFSTED registered provider.
 Support will be provided for term time only, for the days that you attend college.

-Please download a 20+ Childcare Support Application form or pick up a copy from Student Services.
+Please download a 20+ Childcare Support Application form or pick up a copy from Customer Services.
 You will need to complete one childcare form for each child and submit it with the main application form above.
 Funds are available on a first come first served basis and cannot be guaranteed.

 Students eligible to take out the Advanced Learner Loan, who choose not to take out the loan, are not eligible to apply for any childcare support from our funds.